sanu151/WordPress/README.md

 ### Download all images from a webpage : [https://appscyborg.com/image-cyborg](https://appscyborg.com/image-cyborg)

+### What WordPress Theme Is That is a free online tool allows you to easily detect what WordPress theme a site uses (including parent and child themes).
+Additionally, it will also detect what WordPress Plugins are being used.
+Click the link: [WordPress Theme Search](https://whatwpthemeisthat.com/)

 ## Setting up a local WordPress environment with XAMPP

 **1. Download and Install XAMPP:**